shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 ‘Nic tapped on the boots.

-“Oh, your boots are heirlooms?”
+“Oh, you want info about your boots?”
 Fisher thought.
-“I can check the library tomorrow and see if they have it.”
+“I can check my collection tomorrow and see if I have it.”

 ‘Nic smiled and clapped.
 Then she noticed what time it was.
 She pointed across the river.

 “You have to go now?”
 Fisher sighed.
 “Ok.
 Well, it was nice talking with you.”

 He helped her get across the river again via the waterfall underpass.

-“See you tomorrow.”
+“See you tomorrow, ‘Nic.”

 ‘Nic waved goodbye.